mdn/temp-processes/issues.md

 Review each issue against the following checklist to ensure that the issue contains the described information for someone to start working on the bug:

 - MDN URL where the problem has been found.
-- The specific heading or section on the MDN page where the problem can be found.
+- The specific heading or section on the MDN Web Docs page where the problem can be found.
 - URL of an example page or repository related to the bug, if appropriate.
 - A clear description of what the problem is.